pau1a/Technofatty/docs/global_partials_readme.md

 All styling values come from `_variables.scss`, the single source of truth for SCSS/CSS tokens【F:coresite/static/coresite/scss/abstracts/_variables.scss†L1-L8】.

 ### Analytics and consent
-Analytics scripts run whenever enabled.
-The consent banner simply records the visitor's preference in a signed cookie【F:coresite/templates/coresite/base.html†L20-L28】.
+Analytics runs only when allowed by consent rules.
+The visitor's choice is stored in the `tf_consent` cookie and exposed to templates as `CONSENT_GRANTED`【F:coresite/context_processors.py†L8-L18】. `ANALYTICS_ENABLED` evaluates to true only when analytics is configured and either consent isn't required or `CONSENT_GRANTED` is true, so the analytics partial renders only under those conditions【F:coresite/templates/coresite/base.html†L30-L36】.

 ## Partial reference

 ### Consent banner
 * **Path**: `coresite/templates/coresite/partials/consent_banner.html`
-* **Purpose**: Prompts visitors to accept or decline analytics cookies【F:coresite/templates/coresite/partials/consent_banner.html†L1-L8】
+* **Purpose**: Prompts visitors to accept or decline analytics cookies and sets the `tf_consent` cookie accordingly【F:coresite/templates/coresite/partials/consent_banner.html†L1-L8】
 * **Included in**: `base.html` (thus every page)【F:coresite/templates/coresite/base.html†L30-L32】

 ### Analytics